 • Understanding the wet felting process is essential for anyone looking to explore this craft, as it requires patience, creativity, and a bit of physical effort.

-So, let's get started explaining this craft form I have become obsessed with this past year and continue to find excuses to make fabric again and again.
+So, let's get started explaining this craft form I have become obsessed with this past year and continue to find excuses to make fabric over and over again and again.

 What is Wet Felting?